-[46] In order to satisfy the requirements of section 37, the Tribunal must establish that the information in question is "personal information", and that the personal information is maintained by the institution for the purpose of creating a record that is available to the general public.10

-[47] Under "Issue 1" of this report, I have determined that the information in question is personal information for the purposes of section 2(1) of the Act.

-[48] In this case, there is no dispute that the decision is available to the general public.
-The Tribunal's decisions are accessible to the public without charge via CanLII.
-Decisions of the Tribunal can also be found on Lexis and the Canadian Human Rights Reporter.

-[49] I will next consider whether the purpose for which the personal information is maintained, is to create a publicly available decision.

-[50] The Tribunal's mandate is adjudicating human rights complaints and determining whether there has been a violation of the Code.
-At the end of its hearing process, the adjudicator issues a decision, which sets out and explains the outcome of the complaint.

-[51] The Code and the SPPA allow the Tribunal to develop its practices and procedures and make rules governing any such practices or procedures.
-Section 9(1) of the SPPA also requires that oral hearings by the Tribunal be open to the public unless the tribunal is of the opinion that:
+- [39] In order to satisfy the requirements of section 37, the Tribunal must establish that the information in question is "personal information", and that the personal information is maintained by the institution for the purpose of creating a record that is available to the general public. - [40] Under "Issue 1" of this report, I have determined that the information in question is personal information for the purposes of section 2(1) of the Act. - [41] In this case, there is no dispute that the decision is available to the general public.
+The Tribunal's decisions are accessible to the public without charge via CanLII. - [42] I will next consider whether the purpose for which the personal information is maintained is to create a publicly available decision. - [43] The Tribunal's mandate is adjudicating human rights applications and determining whether there has been a violation of the Code.
+At the end of its hearing process, the adjudicator issues a decision, which sets out and explains the outcome of the application. - [44] The Code and the SPPA allow the Tribunal to develop its practices and procedures and make rules governing any such practices or procedures.
+Section 9(1) of the SPPA also requires that oral hearings by the Tribunal be open to the public except in limited circumstances: - 9(1) An oral hearing shall be open to the public except where the tribunal is of the opinion that: - (a) matters involving public security may be disclosed; or - (b) an intimate financial, or personal matter or other matters may be disclosed at the hearing of such a nature that the desirability of avoiding disclosure thereof in the interest of any affected person or public interest outweighs the desirability of adhering to the principle that hearings be open to the public, in which case the tribunal may hold the hearing in the absence of the public.

-10 PC-980049-1.
+PC-980049-1.